Out on 6/24

 “Deadly Chemistry”

-This rock tune is complete with distorted guitars, drum fills, and group vocals from LA indie folk band The Ateliers.
+The second single released on Sept 15th 2022 on streaming platforms, is a rock tune complete with distorted guitars, drum fills, and group vocals from LA indie folk band The Ateliers.

 “Falling Astronaut”

-"Falling Astronaut” is the lead single from what will be Strickman’s highly anticipated debut full-length album.
-Plucking the song from the cosmos we’re introduced by way of flowing, swelling harmony before being anchored by piano and strings...as waypoints of reflective songwriting keep us following the soaring message through a darkness.
-This single, however, is a painfully honest reflection of a real journey to find one’s self. - Nanobot Rock Reviews (full article)
+“Falling Astronaut is the lead single from what will be Strickman’s highly anticipated debut full-length album… a painfully honest reflection of a real journey to find one’s self.”

 Willow Steps - A Truth Too Big to See